Perusall offers three types of Review-Based assignments to facilitate peer learning and structured feedback:

 Setting up a Review-Based Assignment

-- To create one of these Review-Based Assignments, navigate to the Assignments tab of your course, select Add assignment, and then choose your desired assignment type from the three options listed above.
+- To create a Review-Based Assignments, navigate to the Assignments tab of your course, select Add assignment, and then choose your desired assignment type from the three options listed above.

 -

-Under Rubric, select a Rubric for evaluation of submissions using the dropdown menu, create a new Rubric for this assignment, or choose Qualitative feedback only (no rubric) to remove the Rubric from the assignment.
-Learn more about customizing your rubrics.
+- Under Rubric, choose a Rubric for evaluation of submissions from the dropdown, create a new one, or select Qualitative feedback only (no rubric) to remove it.
+(Learn more about customizing your rubrics.)

 - Enable Do not ask reviewers to provide overall feedback if you don’t want to require students to submit Overall feedback.
 Students will still be required to submit in-text comments.

-- Under Scoring, select your Scoring template for this assignment from the dropdown, or create a custom one.
-Learn more about scoring templates.
+Click to expand. - Under Scoring, select your Scoring template for this assignment from the dropdown, or create a custom one.
+(Learn more about scoring templates.)

 Reviewing Scores & Analytics